Frequently Asked Questions and a few thoughts...

 How many photos can I expect?

 Every wedding is different, so it's hard to give a specific number.
-Typically, you will receive about 60-75 photos per "useful hour" of photography.
-Also, the amount of "action" in your wedding and willingness of everyone involved can dramatically affect the number of shots taken.
+Typically, you will receive about 65 photos per "useful hour" of photography.
+The amount of action in your wedding, and, willingness of everyone involved can affect the number of shots taken & delivered.
 It all depends on the specifics of your event and day.

 When will we receive our Photos?